RelevanceDigital/wp-bs4-starter-theme/README.md

 This contains modified versions of Underscores functions as well as new ones:

 - Replacing images in content with lazyloading ones.
-- Custom lazy sizes function to generate lazyloaded srcset tags which don't include the default square thubmnail images.
+- Custom lazy sizes function to generate lazyloaded srcset tags which don't include the default square thumbnail images.
 - Overrides for comment form styling.
 - Various filters and actions to remove some standard output from the head of the page.
 - Overrides for some common plugins to clean up their output.